 Smoking continues to be the greatest single cause of avoidable mortality in Wales.
 In people aged 35 and over, smoking causes nearly one in five of all deaths and around one third of the inequality in mortality between the most and least deprived areas.
-Smoking in pregnancy has significant negative impacts for both Mum and her baby (see ‘Giving every child the best start‘ for further information).
+Smoking in pregnancy has significant negative impacts for both Mum and her baby (see our ‘Giving every child the best start‘ topic for further information).

 Smokers that are referred to specialist NHS smoking cessation services to support their attempt to quit are four times more likely to succeed than if they go it alone.
 5% of adult smokers should be treated by specialist NHS smoking cessation services at any given time.

 In Denbighshire, the percentage of adults (aged 16 years and over) who said they smoked during between the years 2018 and 2020 is 14.2%.
 This is lower than the Wales average of 17.4% and the North Wales average of 17.6%.
 Conwy, however has seen steady increases in the percentage of adults smoking with 25% reporting they smoke between 2018 and 2020.
 This has steadily increased since 2016/17.
 Nationally a single brand of all stop smoking services has been established called “Help Me Quit”.
 The service enables smokers to access support in the community, pharmacy or over the phone.
 Help Me Quit also have a specialist service for pregnant women and patients in hospital.